How to Detect Problems in Your Marketing Communications Channels: What is Customer Acquisition Cost

-You may launch great marketing campaigns, but the budget you spend on this may exceed the revenue you get from the customers.
+You may launch great marketing campaigns, but your budget on this may exceed the revenue you get from the customers.
 Some of your communication can bring 90% of revenue, while others will only create additional expenses.
 Stop losing money.
-In this case, you need to pause and decide which is more effective.
+In this case, you must pause and decide which is more effective.
 Customer acquisition cost (or CAC) is the metric that can help you to find this out.

 Let’s take the example of Madison.
 She’s the head of marketing in a middle-sized company, and the traffic on their website is about 100 000 users every month.
-Her team constantly launches some campaigns to acquire more and more users.
-They spend $1000 on all their marketing activities which is quite a lot for their company, but the number of users stands still.
+Her team constantly launches campaigns to acquire more and more users.
+They spend $1000 on all their marketing activities which is quite a lot for their company, but the number of users remains.

-How does the Customer Acquisition Cost metric help Madison understand what’s going on?
+How does the Customer Acquisition Cost metric help Madison understand what’s happening?
 Let’s explore.

 Maybe, you would rather watch this article?
 Check out the video below!

-I’ll be brief and write the definition just if you hear about this metric for the first time.
+I’ll briefly write the definition just if you hear about this metric for the first time.

-Customer Acquisition Cost (or CAC) is the price you pay to acquire a new user of your product.
+Customer Acquisition Cost (or CAC) is the price you pay to acquire a new product user.

 Sometimes people mix up Customer Acquisition Cost and Cost per Action.
 These notions are close to each other but are still about different things.
 CPA is about the cost of every target action in your marketing campaign, while CAC allows you to estimate all the price you had before a person became your customer.